HEART SURFACES AND BORDERS

 • Also called atrioventricular groove

-• Encircles the heart
+• Encircles your heart

 • Demarcates atria from ventricles